 - Money management and savings tools

 These two digital banks offer competitive financial products that could be right for your situation.
-Pick Ally if you want a wider product selection and higher interest rates, or go with Chime Bank if you prefer a mobile financial app to manage your money and if you want to avoid overdraft fees.
+Pick Ally if you want a wider product selection and consistently high rates, or go with Chime Bank if you prefer a mobile financial app to manage your money and if you want to avoid overdraft fees.
 In either case, it’s worth comparing your options to see what other accounts are out there.

 Frequently asked questions